Perez homers in 8th, AL East-leading Rays beat Orioles 4-3

 Pinch-hitter Yandy Díaz put the Rays up 3-2 in the fifth with a fielder’s choice.

-Cedric Mullins opened the first inning with his major league-leading sixth bunt single and scored when Rays right fielder Hunter Renfroe misplayed Hanser Alberto’s single.
+Mullins opened the first inning with his major league-leading sixth bunt single and scored when Rays right fielder Hunter Renfroe misplayed Hanser Alberto’s single.
 Renato Núñez’s fielder’s choice made it 2-0.

 Kiermaier grabbed his back while running to second on double-play grounder in the fourth and departed one inning later while batting.
 He didn’t start, but entered as a defensive replacement Tuesday after departing Monday’s game after getting hitting by a pitch on the right foot.